Dirty Rotten Imbeciles: But Wait... There's More!, lineup changes and possible new album (2011-present)

 From 2011 through 2019, the band regularly trekked the United States, as well as tours of the United Kingdom, Europe, and South America.
 The COVID-19 pandemic canceled or postponed dates in 2020 but the band returned to the road in 2021 and planned for a 40th-anniversary tour in 2022 across the United States, Canada, Europe, Australia, and Central America.

 D.R.I. entered a Southern California studio in October 2014 to begin recording an EP containing new material.
 It was produced by Bill Metoyer, who produced the band's later studio albums.
 The EP, titled But Wait...
 There's More!, was released on June 10, 2016.
 Vocalist Kurt Brecht has described the EP as "more punk rock than metal".

 Although no longer working with D.R.I., one of the band's old record labels, Rotten Records, in 2015, filed in the United States District Court for the District of Massachusetts in a suit against a Comcast user who allegedly downloaded and shared the band's sixth album.
 According to the lawsuit, Rotten Records hired Rightscorp to monitor BitTorrent networks for infringement.
 The company claims it connected to the defendants' BitTorrent clients and downloaded a full copy of the album, later verifying that they were identical to the original copyright works.

 On September 17, 2014, it was announced that Rob Rampy had departed from the band, citing serious injury as the reason.
 He was then replaced by Brandon Karns, who subsequently left the band shortly thereafter.
 Karns was then replaced by Walter "Monsta" Ryan.
 However, Rampy rejoined D.R.I in 2018.
 In 2017, the band parted ways with their longtime bassist Harald Oimoen, who was replaced by Greg Orr (ex-Attitude Adjustment).

 In 2024, long time drummer Rampy left the band and was replaced by Danny Walker.

-In January 2019, Metal Addicts reported that D.R.I. had been working on their first full-length studio album since 1995's Full Speed Ahead, though no new material has been released as of 2025.
+In January 2019, Metal Addicts reported that D.R.I. had been working on their first full-length studio album since 1995's Full Speed Ahead, though no new material has been released as of 2026.
+In 2025, the band participated in the Hell's Heroes music festival held at the White Oak Music Hall in Houston.